MattKetmo/moquet.net/source/_posts/2013-03-14-5-features-about-composer-php.md

   Also understand the "lock file is not up to date with the latest changes" warning.
 ---

-Here is some tips you should know when using Composer the dependency manager for PHP.
+Here are some tips you should know when using Composer the dependency manager for PHP.

 ## 1. Update only one vendor